 An Onboard Charger (OBC) in AC Charging

 AC chargers with an inbuilt onboard charger are standard in-home EV chargers, also known as Level 1 and Level 2 home EV Chargers, which use AC Current with power outputs of 1.5 kW to 22 kW.
-AC Chargers rely on Onboard EV Charger electric vehicles to convert AC to DC currents.
+AC Chargers rely on Onboard EV chargers to convert AC to DC currents.

 An Off-Board Charger (OBC) in DC Charging

-DC chargers, also known as Level 3 or Fast EV chargers, have an off-board charger inbuilt that converts AC to DC in the chargers themselves; they are common in public stations and deliver power from 50 kW to over 350 kW and are known to bypass an electric vehicles Onboard EV Charger for faster charging.
+DC chargers, also known as Level 3 or Fast EV chargers, have an off-board charger built that converts AC to DC in the chargers themselves; they are common in public stations and deliver power from 50 kW to over 350 kW and are known to bypass an electric vehicle’s Onboard EV Charger for faster charging.

 Onboard Charger Components